...

 Different heat methods carry different risks.

-Warm showers28 are generally safer than hot baths29 or saunas during a cold.
+Warm showers are generally safer than hot baths or saunas during a cold.

 Hot Baths